 In 1839, Vacheron Constantin revolutionized watchmaking methods by designing new tools, including a pantograph to centre and create holes in the baseplates and bridges of the movement.
 This made possible the manufacture of interchangeable parts, which enabled the company to raise the quality of its watches.
 This invention propelled Vacheron Constantin towards a successful future.
 Throughout the following years, Vacheron Constantin went on to achieve many more major accomplishments.
 It created one of the first series produced wristwatches and was one of the first manufacturers to adopt the tonneau or barrel shaped case.

 In 1955 , Vacheron Constantin managed to create the thinnest ever manually wound movement; at 1.64mm it is as thin as a Swiss 20 cent coin.
 The calibre 1003, bearing the Hallmark of Geneva certification, has become representative of the ultra-thin movements.

 In recent years, Vacheron Constantin has produced some of the world's most prestigious watches, including the Patrimony, Traditionelle, Harmony, and Overseas collections.
 Vacheron Constantin produces the largest number of timepieces stamped with the Hallmark of Geneva and has been a loyal representative of this certification since 1901.
 Compliance with these quality criteria denotes the manufacturer's undisputable mastery of the entire watchmaking process from the design of the movement, whether simple or complicated, to the sale of the watch.
 It is this commitment to quality that makes the company one of the most prestigious watch brands in the world.

-Vacheron Constantin watches are in our Oakridge store, located in the southern part of Vancouver city, as well as our Richmond store, located in greater Vancouver.
+Vacheron Constantin watches are available at our Richmond store, located in greater Vancouver.